StamusNetworks/gophercap/README.md

       --time-from string               Start replay from this time.
       --time-modifier float            Modifier for speeding up or slowing down the replay by a factor of X. (default 1) --time-scale-duration duration   Duration for time scaling. (default 1h0m0s) --time-scale-enabled             Enable time scaling.
-When enabled, will automatically calculate time.modifier value to replay pcap in specified time window.
-Overrides time.modifier value.
+When enabled, will automatically calculate replay.time.modifier value to replay pcap in specified time window.
+Overrides replay.time.modifier value.
 Actual replay is not guaranteed to complete in defined time, As overhead from sleep calculations causes a natural drift.
       --time-to string                 End replay from this time.

 Global Flags: